appveyor/website/src/docs/enterprise/maintenance.md

 If you have configured external storage (Azure, AWS or Google) for build artifacts then you are good.

-If you have configured local file system for storing build artifacts you should think about periodic copying the contents of that folder to a safe location.
+If you have configured local file system for storing build artifacts you should think about periodically copying the contents of that folder to a safe location.

 ## Updating AppVeyor